"Litoria" castanea

 "Litoria" castanea, also known as the yellow-spotted tree frog, New England swamp frog, tablelands bell frog, or yellow-spotted bell frog, is a species of frog in the subfamily Pelodryadinae.
 It is a critically endangered species of frog that is endemic to south-eastern Australia.

 Taxonomy

 The placement of "Litoria" castanea is considered as incertae sedis within the subfamily Pelodryadinae and its temporary inclusion in the genus Litoria is indicated by the quotation marks around the genus name.
 It is presumed that it will ultimately be returned to the genus Ranoidea along with the other members of the former Litoria aurea species complex.

 Description

 "Litoria" castanea is distinguished by cream markings on its thighs.
-Its overall colour is pale green and the dark to black spots are highlighted by the bronze patches.
+Its overall colour is pale green or golden brown and the dark to black spots are highlighted by the bronze patches.
 The toes are entirely webbed.

 Distribution and habitat

 "Litoria" castanea is endemic to the New England Tablelands bioregion of south-eastern Australia.

 The species favours permanent water bodies and its natural habitats are temperate grassland, rivers, intermittent rivers, swamps, freshwater lakes, intermittent freshwater lakes, freshwater marshes, intermittent freshwater marshes, and ponds.